Skip to main page content

 Relational Database Design

-A comprehensive introduction to relational database design.
-Using a hands-on approach, students (1) analyze user requirements and construct data models using Entity Relationship Diagrams (ERD), normalization, and relational data models; (2) create and modify database table structures using Data Definition Language (DDL); (3) implement database constraints to ensure data integrity and consistency; and (4) design, implement, and prepare technical documentation for a database project based on typical business requirements.
+A comprehensive introduction to relational database design and implementation, emphasizing theoretical concepts and practical applications.
+Using a hands-on approach, students (1) analyze user requirements and develop data models using Entity-Relationship Diagrams (ERD), normalization techniques, and relational data modeling principles; (2) create and modify database table structures using SQL Data Definition Language (DDL); (3) create test data and use SQL Data Manipulation Language (DML) to insert, update, delete, and query data; (4) implement and test database constraints to ensure data integrity; and (5) design and implement a comprehensive database system aligned with typical business requirements, concluding with detailed technical documentation.

 General Mathematics I